akeeba/fof/MIGRATION_3_TO_4.md

 use it and we do not have public documentation for it.
 If you do choose to use it please make sure that you are installing it the same way as FOF 4 (see above).

+## Common Blade view templates

-FOF 4 ships with a ViewTemplates folder which contains common view templates, optimized for use with FEF.
+FOF 4 ships with a ViewTemplates folder which contains common view templates.
+They use per-renderer extensions (see below) to provide the same view template for different frontend framework requirements.
 These are used as wrappers in browse and edit views and implement picking and displaying users (the latter two being necessary after the removal of XML forms, see below).
-These can be included by using `any:lib_fof40/common/templateName` and can be overriden in two ways:
+These can be included by using `any:lib_fof40/Common/templateName` and can be overriden in two
+ways:

-* Globally, in the `templates/YOUR_TEMPLATE/html/lib_fof40/common` folder
+* Globally, in the `templates/YOUR_TEMPLATE/html/lib_fof40/Common` folder
-* Per component, in the `View/common/tmpl`, `views/common/tmpl` or `ViewTemplates/common` folder per standard FOF
+* Per component, in the `View/Common/tmpl`, `views/Common/tmpl` or `ViewTemplates/Common` folder per standard FOF
   convention.

 If you are not using FEF you can simply skip these common FEF View Templates.

+The common Blade templates are implemented as a last resort fallback in FOF's ViewTemplateFinder.
+This means that FOF will look for view template files in the following order: template overrides for your component, your component, the other side of your component (only if you're using a magic Factory), common Blade view template's overrides in `<template Folder>/html/lib_fof40/Common` and finally FOF itself (`libraries/fof40/ViewTemplates/Common`).

+Unlike regular view templates, FOF will only look for `.blade.php` overrides for common Blade view templates.
+This is on purpose.
+You are meant to `@include` them in your own Blade templates and override their sections as you see fit.

 ## Removal of XML forms